- Agentic AI vs generative AI—what purposes they serve, and how to combine these two technologies.

 Cons:

-While agentic AI and generative AI can both be used for personal tasks, their true potential shines when you combine these technologies for customer support tasks such as:
+The best type of AI for customer support depends on your goals, support gaps, workflows, and industry.
+While agentic AI and generative AI can both be used for separate tasks, their true potential shines when you combine these technologies for customer support operations, such as:

 Each use case is different and depends greatly on your industry.
 Let’s walk through a few agentic AI vs. generative AI examples and explore how companies can implement and benefit from these technologies.